wildfish/django-dashboards/docs/dashboards/howto/quickstart.rst

 What Next?
 ----------

-* Learn more about creating and defining the :doc:`dashboards`.
+* Learn more about creating and defining the :doc:`dashboards` and model dashboards (i.e a dashboard DetailView) and altering the :doc:`layout` of your dashboards.

-* See which :doc:`components/index` are available and how to config these to fit your needs.
+* See which :doc:`components/index` are available and how to configure these to fit your needs.
+See also how to :doc:`components/custom` components.

 * Setup :doc:`permissions` to restrict access to your dashboards to individuals or user groups.